 The contaminant risk for synthetic organic chemicals is "low".
-After combining the contaminant risk with the natural susceptibility of the source, the overall vulnerability to synthetic organic chemicals of the source is "medium" (See Chart 11 - Contaminant Risks for Synthetic Organic Chemicals in Appendix D).
+After combining the contaminant risk with the natural susceptibility of the source, the overall vulnerability to synthetic organic chemicals of the well is "medium" (See Chart 11 - Contaminant Risks for Synthetic Organic Chemicals in Appendix D).

-Review of the historical sampling data indicates that no sampling for these chemicals has been performed recently.
+Review of the historical sampling data indicates that sampling for dibromochloropropane occurred in 2002, but was not detected.